Supplements. A crazy topic. Over hyped and over used yet possibly one of the easiest things we can do to enhance health.

 My wife takes the Nutrient 950 plus K and Cod Liver Oil/Butter Oil blend and my boys take Pure Pals (Pure Encapsulations) children’s multivitamin most days of the week but are not religious about it.
 We will also add a probiotic powder to their drinks from time to time, particularly during cold and flu season or times of stress and/or craziness.

 I believe there are many other supplements that people can benefit from but every person is unique and circumstances can change on a daily, monthly and seasonal basis.
 An example is vitamin D. If someone is low it might be a good idea to supplement until levels rise.
-There would no need to continue after that.
+There would be no need to continue after that.
 You might also use some fish and krill oil to help reduce inflammation temporarily but stop after healing had taken place.
 The bottom line is everyone needs to approach their supplementing individually, wisely and keep evaluating their needs.
-I like the idea of multivitamins, magnesium and cod liver oil for almost everyone but as always, everyone needs to evaluate their own needs.
+I like the idea of multivitamins, magnesium and cod liver oil for almost everyone but, as always, people need to mind their own personal situation accordingly.

 A great website to research vitamins, minerals and supplements… VitaSearch